surajmandalcell/gtk-theming-guide/_coverpage.md

 # GTK THEMING GUIDE

-> A documentation for theming gtk.
+> A novice guide to making gtk theme!

 * Introduction to basics
 * Simple and Well formated